biancajemsten/kahvia/data/README.md

 # trends.json

 Contains data which maps out key trends we'll be displaying to consumers, to mock the backend call of information including most frequently bought products, seasonal trends, location trends

+- months shows sales and quantity for each product